The bevy of rovers heading for the Moon

 Testing promising technologies

-Intuitive Machines’ second Moon landing mission, launching in December 2022 at the earliest and also part of NASA’s CLPS program, will deploy two mobile explorers on the Moon’s south pole.
+Intuitive Machines’ second Moon landing mission, launching in 2023 and also part of NASA’s CLPS program, will deploy two mobile explorers on the Moon’s south pole.
 The first is a rover built by Lunar Outpost to test the first 4G/LTE communications system on the Moon.
 The aim is to see if we can get high-throughput, long-range, and low-latency communications on the lunar surface necessary for having a sustainable presence in the future.

 The mission’s second mobile explorer will be a hopper called Micro-Nova, supported by a $41.6 million NASA contract.
 It will jump around on the Moon taking high-resolution images of the surface under its flight path.
 In future missions, Micro-Nova can potentially also fly into lava tubes, permanently shadowed regions, and other such areas practically inaccessible by traditional landers and rovers.